Historical gold mine tailings

 launched!
 Check out the maps, learn a few MSL and ASL names for

 Maritimes cities and towns.
 Link

-received the CLRA Atlantic Chapter Scholarship Award for their
+who both received the CLRA Atlantic Chapter Scholarship Award for

 (Nov 10, 2016)